 This is one of the most popular and well-known exotic species.
-They are a good size attractive ant, with large eyes, long sickle shaped jaws and the ability to jump.
+They are a good size attractive ant, with large eyes, long sickle-shaped jaws, and the amazing ability to jump.

 Colonies produce alates of both sexes and these leave the nest to mate, and then the fertilized queens will search for a suitable place to start a colony.
 They can start a colony on their own or will join together with other founding queens to form a colony together.
-They will leave their nesting chamber to search for food during colony foundation, but once workers emerge, they will then stay in the nest.
+The new queens are semi-claustral and regularly leave the foundation chamber to forage for food.

-They need small live insects to feed on, but because colonies are not large do not need a lot of food.
+They prefer small live insects to feed on, but because colonies are not large do not need a lot of food.
 A good measure of whether to feed or not is to observe the workers.
-If the workers are all inside the nest then they probably have enough food – if many workers are outside in the foraging area it is time to feed them.
+If the workers are all inside the nest, then they probably have enough food – if many workers are outside in the foraging area it is time to feed them.

-Because of their requirement for live food, preferred environmental conditions, and the fact that colonies grow in size slowly - they are not recommended for beginners to the hobby.
+However, because of their preference for live food, required environmental conditions, and the fact that colonies grow in size slowly - they are not recommended for beginners to the hobby.